|

 S40 9AT

 All manuscripts sent to us must be accompanied by a SAE with full return postage.
+If you do not wish us to return the manuscript, please enclose a small SAE for our response.

 SUBMISSION GUIDELINES